56quarters/avalonms/doc/source/usage.rst

 The file at ``/var/www/avalon/local-settings.py`` will be an exact copy of the default configuration file.
 You can change the settings in this new copy and they will override the default settings.
-Any settings you do not change (or remove from the file) will use their default values.
+Any settings you do not change (or settings removed from the file) will use their default values.

 After you have customized this file, you need to tell the Avalon WSGI application to use this file.
 This is done by setting the value of the ``AVALON_CONFIG``